-In addition to mandatory modules, there will be a number of optional modules available during the course of your degree.
 In stage two, in addition to your mandatory modules, you must choose 30 credits worth of modules from available Departmental Stage Two modules in the Department of Politics, International Relations and Philosophy.
 In stage three, in addition to your mandatory modules, you must choose at least 30 credits worth of modules from available Departmental Stage Three modules in the Department of Politics, International Relations and Philosophy.
 You may also take the equivalent of 30 credits from the Department of Politics, International Relations and Philosophy or the equivalent of 30 credits from Law and Criminology.